b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 replace(sco(s), Regex("Options.*") => "")
 ```

 It appears that mice from group `drugX` got somewhat lower body weight.
 But that could be just a coincidence.
-Anyway how should we analyze this data.
+Anyway, how should we analyze this data?
 Well, it depends on the experiment design.

 Since we have `jl size(miceBwt)[1]` rows (`size(miceBwt)[1]`).
 Then, either:

 - we had 10 mice at the beginning.
-The mice were numbered 1:10 on their tails.
-Then we measured their initial weight (`noDrugX`), administered the drug and measured their body weight after, e.g. two weeks (`drugX`), or
+The mice were numbered randomly 1:10 on their tails.
+Then we measured their initial weight (`noDrugX`), administered the drug and measured their body weight after, e.g. one week (`drugX`), or
 - we had 20 mice at the beginning.
 The mice were numbered randomly 1:20 on their tails.
 Then first 10 of them (numbers 1:10) became controls (regular food, group: `noDrugX`) and the other 10 (11:20) received additionally `drugX` (hence group `drugX`).

 Interestingly, the experimental models deserve slightly different statistical methodology.
-In the first case we will perform a paired two-sample t-test, whereas in the other case we will use an unpaired two-sample t-test.
+In the first case we will perform paired samples t-test, whereas in the other case we will use unpaired samples t-test.
 Ready, let's go.

-### Paired Student's t-test {#sec:compare_contin_data_paired_ttest}
+### Paired samples Student's t-test {#sec:compare_contin_data_paired_ttest}

 Running a paired Student's t-test with `HypothesisTests` package is very simple.
 We just have to send the specific column(s) to the appropriate function.
 Column selection can be done in one of the few ways, e.g. `miceBwt[:, "noDrugX"]` (similarly to array indexing in @sec:julia_arrays `:` means all rows, note that this form copies the column), `miceBwt[!, "noDrugX"]` (`!` instead of `:`, no copying), `miceBwt.noDrugX` (again, no copying).